franciskershaw/game-of-fives/testing.md

 Once I felt that the project was close to completion, I sent the site's URL to a dozen or so people with instructions to test the game on their available devices.
 The user testers were given the following instructions:

-* Check the rules on the homepage to make sure you understand how to play the game
+* Check the rules on the homepage to make sure you understand how to play the game.
-* Play at least one game on each of the three difficulties
+* Play at least one game on each of the three difficulties.
-* Make a note in the event that the game does not work as you might expect
+* Make a note in the event that the game does not work as you might expect.
-* When finished playing, return to the homepage and note down the win vs loss record and the tagline
+* When finished playing, return to the homepage and note down the win vs loss record and the tagline.
-* Let me know what device and browser was used
+* Let me know what device and browser was used.

 This structured approach to user testing was in contrast to the slightly looser approach I took with my first project as I had a clearer definition of what answers I need answering at this stage: